 When someone passes away, their affairs must be cared for.
-Estate administration is the legal process of settling the decedent’s unfinished business.
+In Oklahoma state administration is the legal process of settling the decedent’s unfinished business.
 It is also referred to as probate.
 In Oklahoma, the District Court in the county in which the decedent was a resident at the time of their death has jurisdiction over their estate matters.
 58 OK Stat § 585.
+For example, if they were a resident of Stilwell, then the court in Adair County would have jurisdiction.
 The two main purposes of the probate process are to make sure that a decedent’s property is legally transferred to the appropriate people or entities and to make sure that the decedent’s debts are paid.

 While the District Court serves as the probate court in Oklahoma and has jurisdiction over the estate administration process, the personal representative is responsible for caring for the day-to-day activities of estate administration.
 If the decedent was testate, the personal representative is typically the person the decedent nominated in the will.
 Otherwise, the person is typically the spouse, adult child, or other family member.
 Note that the personal representative does not have to be one individual.
 More than one person can be appointed, and the role can be filled by a corporation.
 Before the personal representative can move forward with managing the decedent’s estate, they must first petition the court and the court must approve their petition.